truenas/middleware/docs/userguide/index.rst

 You should review the default selections and, if necessary, modify them to meet the needs of your environment.

-While a delete button is provided,
+While a "delete" button is provided,
 **deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.** If you find that a scrub is too intensive for your hardware, consider disabling the scrub as a temporary measure until the hardware can be upgraded.